queicherius/software-defined-infrastructure/docs/3-apache.md

 ## LDAP authentication

-We can limit access to directories / vhosts using LDAP users as well.
-To enable this, we simply have to add the following to a vhost in `/etc/apache2/sites-enabled/vhosts.conf`:
+We can limit access to directories / virtual hosts using LDAP users as well.
+To enable this, we simply have to add the following to a virtual host in `/etc/apache2/sites-enabled/vhosts.conf`:

 ```aconf
 <VirtualHost *:80>